wwalk3/python2/README.md

 # Python 2
-## Programs written and used in DAT-129 Python 2 class
+## Programs written and used in Prof. Eric Darsow's DAT-129 Python 2 class at the Community College of Allegheny County

 ### **Table of Contents**